CREDITORS' RIGHTS LAW

 The Road To Recovery.

 Unpaid debt is a major problem for today's lenders.
-Underberg & Kessler's Creditors’ Rights Group helps businesses recover their assets.
+Underberg & Kessler's Creditors’ Rights Practice Group helps businesses recover their assets.
 We represent several major banks doing business in the Western New York area, as well as an ever-increasing number of companies that seek advice and counsel about unpaid accounts.
 We provide complete legal services to help creditors resolve their customers’ outstanding debts—from restructuring problem loans to collecting all amounts due.
-Although we generally represent creditors, we have handled the credit problems of debtors, as well.
+Although we generally represent creditors, we have handled the credit problems of debtors as well.

 Loan work-outs and debt restructuring